polarfire-soc/polarfire-soc-documentation/reference-designs-fpga-and-development-kits/mpfs-video-kit-user-guide.md

 ## Introduction

-The PolarFire® SoC SEV (Smart Embedded Vision) Kit features an MPFS250T_ES PolarFire SoC device.
+The PolarFire® SoC Video Kit features an MPFS250TS PolarFire SoC device.
 Microchip's PolarFire SoC devices combine a RISC-V 5x core Microprocessor Subsystem capable of running Linux and the PolarFire FPGA fabric in a single device.
 This powerful combination enables the partitioning of user designs between the Microprocessor Subsystem (MSS) and the FPGA fabric.
 Microchip's Libero SoC enables the rapid development of RTL based designs for PolarFire SoC and many other device families.
 Libero SoC provides a wide range of IP for a variety of applications such as video and imaging, signal processing, wired and wireless communications, and networking.
 Microchip's SoftConsole IDE enables the rapid development of C/C++ source code based applications targeted for all Microchip FPGA and SoC device families.

-The PolarFire SoC SEV kit is the industry’s first RISC-V SoC FPGA-based, full-featured embedded vision development platform.
+The PolarFire SoC Video kit is the industry’s first RISC-V SoC FPGA-based, full-featured embedded vision development platform.
 It targets secure, reliable, and power-efficient vision applications at the edge, industrial IoT and automation.
 It supports Microchip’s VectorBlox neural network accelerator IP and SDK.